First Year Plan

 - ...American politics, you should consider taking an introductory social science (SS-1) course in economics, psychology, or sociology.

 - ...international affairs, you should consider taking SOC 203, which meets the introductory social science (SS-1) requirement while giving you the option to pursue the international studies minor.

 Transitioning to the second year

 Students in their second year in the politics major typically take POL 210, 211, 230, and 250, and often one or two additional elective courses in politics.
 Those courses do not need to be taken in any particular order.
 EN 102 is a prerequisite for all of those.
-Students advancing to their second year should consult with a faculty advisor in the politics program to determine a sequence for their second-year politics courses.
+We encourage students advancing to their second year to consult with a faculty in the politics program to discuss their plans.
 The second year can also be a good time to complete a semester-long study abroad program